-INDICATOR REQUIREMENT 2.3.1 The farm shall assess the farm's (potential) impacts on biodiversity and nearby ecosystems that contains at a minimum the components outlined in Appendix 1.
-Yes 2.3.2 Allowance for the farm to be sited in a protected area 14 or High Conservation Value Areas 15 (HCVAs) None 16 2.3.3 Allowance for the farm to be sited closer than 500 meters to a seagrass meadow(s) 17 measure from the edge of the AZE None
+INDICATOR REQUIREMENT 2.3.1 The farm shall assess the farm's (potential) impacts on biodiversity and nearby ecosystems.
+The assessment shall contain at a minimum the components outlined in Appendix 1.
+Yes 2.3.2 Allowance for the farm to be sited in a protected area 14 or High Conservation Value Areas 15 (HCVAs) None 16